revolutionisme/vagrant-hadoop-cluster/README.md

 * Master node with 4GB of RAM (Running the NameNode, Hue, ResourceManager etc. after installing the Hadoop services)
 * 3 slaves with 2GB of RAM each (Running DataNodes)

-As you can see, you'll need at least 10GB of free RAM to run this.
+As you can see, **you'll need at least 10GB of free RAM to run this**.
 If you have less, you can try to remove one machine from the Vagrantfile.
 This will lead to worse performance though!

 ## Usage